lmgonzalves/segment/README.md

 # Segment

-A little JavaScript class (without dependencies) to draw and animate SVG path strokes.
+A JavaScript library to draw and animate SVG path strokes.

 See the [DEMO](http://lmgonzalves.github.io/segment).